 - 2 lbs asparagus 2 bunches, tough ends snapped off, rinsed

 - 1 cup fresh peas you can use frozen

 - 2 tbsp ricotta

-- For the smashed crostini mixture: In a medium saucepan over medium-high heat, add the water and red pepper flakes and heat until the water boils.
+- In a medium saucepan over medium-high heat, add the water and red pepper flakes and heat until the water boils.
 Add the peas (2 cups) and cook until the peas are tender, about 5 minutes.
 Drain the peas and place the peas in a food processor with the mint, salt, and pepper.
 Puree the pea mixture.
 Place the pea puree in a medium bowl and refrigerate until cool, about 30 minutes.

-- To begin the soup: In a large soup pot, add 1 tbsp oil and heat over low heat.
+- In a large soup pot, add 1 tbsp oil and heat over low heat.
 Cook onion until softened.

 - Cut asparagus into bite sized pieces and add to the pot (reserving a few tips to top the soup if you wish) along with chicken broth and peas.
 Bring to a boil, cover and cook low about 20 minutes or until asparagus and peas are very tender.

 - Remove from heat, add ricotta and using your hand held blender, puree until smooth; season to taste (you can also use a stand-up blender but you will need to puree the mixture in two batches).

 - Season to taste.